happymeal808/group-07-presentation-website/README.md

 ### Markdown

-Hey, welcome to our README. 😸
+Hey, welcome to our README.

 Our code represents the utilization of markdown as a whole.
 Due to it's simplistic nature, markdown is a scripting language that can be utilized to format HTML and text based applications.

+below you'll find our website formatted with Markdown 🖥️

 ---